 Topics to be examined will include slavery and racism, abolitionist and antislavery movements, Civil War and Reconstruction, Jim Crow, the Great Migration, the Depression and New Deal, World War Two and Cold War, Civil Rights and Black Power and the impact of deindustrialization, unemployment and incarceration.
 Emphasis will be placed on the experience of African-Americans and their contributions to the development of a democratic society.
-Course readings will consist of relevant primary sources and recent secondary scholarship.
 PREREQUISITE: Any 1000- or 2000-level history course or permission of the instructor